South Sudan says recaptures oil-producing state from rebels

 Banks, markets and bars were open as normal in the capital, Juba, but food prices have jumped, petrol pumps are running dry and the South Sudanese pound is weakening on the black market.

+Hussein Mar Nyot, the spokesman for Machar's delegation in Ethiopia, said that the latest strikes by Ugandan warplanes occurred on on Jan.
+8 and Jan.9.

-While Uganda has publicly denied air strikes, two Ugandan military sources with knowledge of the operations said they were aware of airborne attacks, adding that 1,500-1,800 Ugandan troops were inside South Sudan.
+While Uganda has denied any air strikes, two Ugandan military sources with knowledge of the operations said they were aware of airborne attacks, adding that 1,500-1,800 Ugandan troops were inside South Sudan.

 "In Bor our boys have been backing up the SPLA in the latest push to retake it," one Ugandan officer told Reuters.
 "Yesterday (Thursday) our MiGs conducted two bombings there."